What is Waldorf Education?

-Waldorf Education is a world-wide independent school movement.
-In a Waldorf school, the learning process is essentially threefold, engaging head, heart, and hands—or thinking, feeling, and doing.
-This is the basis from which Waldorf teachers work to nurture and engage each child through a curriculum and methodology that integrates academics, arts, and practical skills.
+Waldorf education is a worldwide independent school movement developed in Europe nearly 100 years ago by Austrian philosopher, social reformer, and visionary, Rudolf Steiner.
+Today, Waldorf education is represented across the globe, with about 1000 schools and nearly 2000 early childhood programs in over 60 countries.
+In Waldorf education, the learning process is essentially threefold, engaging head, heart, and hands—or thinking, feeling, and doing.
+This is the basis out of which Waldorf teachers work to nurture and engage each child through a curriculum and methodology that integrates academics, arts, and practical skills.

-Despite these numbers, Waldorf schooling has not been widely known in the US.
-Fortunately, that’s now starting to change.
-From the the New York Times to the Nightly News, Waldorf Education has been getting a lot of press lately.
-With increasing dissatisfaction over the high-stakes testing currently consuming mainstream education, the growing recognition of the many benefits a child receives through experiences with art, movement, and nature, a concern over a reliance on technology by younger and younger students, and the news that leaders in the high-tech industry are touting the lifelong benefits of low-tech Waldorf schools for their own children, Waldorf Education is getting a closer look.
-At Sunbridge, where we’ve been working on behalf of this innovative education for more than 40 years, we’re delighted by the attention.
+Although Waldorf education has been available in the US since 1928, with the founding of the Rudolf Steiner School in New York City, it has never been especially well-known here.
+But with increasing dissatisfaction over the high-stakes testing currently consuming mainstream education; the growing recognition of the many benefits a child receives through experiences with art, movement, and nature; a concern over a reliance on technology by younger and younger students; and the news that leaders in the high-tech industry are touting the lifelong benefits of low-tech Waldorf schools in educating their own children, more and more parents and educators are taking a closer look at the Waldorf approach and what it has to offer.

 The Foundations of Waldorf Education

-Waldorf Education begins with the premise that childhood is made up of three distinct stages of roughly seven years each—birth to age seven (early childhood), seven to 14 (middle childhood) and 14 to 21 (adolescence).
-Each stage carries with it characteristics that determine the way children feel about and approach the world—intellectually, emotionally, physically, and spiritually—and this, in turn, affects the way they learn.
-Waldorf educators believe that curricula and teaching methods may be appropriately tailored to these developmental stages, unfolding as childhood unfolds.
+Waldorf education begins with the premise that childhood is made up of three distinct stages of roughly seven years each—birth to age seven (early childhood), seven to 14 (middle childhood), and 14 to 21 (adolescence).
+Each stage shapes the way children feel about and approach the world—intellectually, emotionally, physically, and spiritually—which, in turn, shapes the way they learn.
+Waldorf educators believe that curricula and teaching methods should be appropriately tailored to these developmental stages, each evolving as childhood unfolds.

 Early Childhood – Develop the limbs through doing

-Young children from birth to age seven live primarily through their senses.
-They learn best through imitation.
-Waldorf early childhood classrooms are sensory rich, and Waldorf early childhood educators are warm and nurturing role models.
-Play-based activities provide opportunities for young children to explore social relationships, investigate the natural world, and expand their imaginative capacities.
-These activities lay crucial foundations for their intellectual, emotional, and physical development.
+Young children from birth to age seven live primarily through their senses and learn best through imitation.
+Striving to be figures worthy of imitation, Waldorf early childhood educators nurture each child’s flowering, providing gentle, yet sensory rich environments and play-based activities that encourage the young child to investigate the natural world, explore social relationships, and expand imaginative capacities.
+These activities lay crucial foundations for intellectual, emotional, and physical development.

 Middle Childhood – Develop the heart through imagination

 Between the ages of seven and 14, children learn best through lessons that touch their feelings and enliven their creative forces.
 The Waldorf lower school curriculum is alive with fairy tales and fables, mythological sagas, and stirring biographies of historical figures.
-Entrusted with the essential task of accompanying their students on a several-year journey, Waldorf elementary (or “class”) teachers have a role analogous to effective parenting, guiding children’s formal academic learning, their awakening moral development, and their increasing awareness of their place in the world.
+Waldorf elementary (or “class”) teachers integrate storytelling, drama, rhythmic movement, visual arts, and music into their daily work, weaving a tapestry of experience that brings each subject to life in the child’s thinking, feeling, and willing.
+Entrusted with the essential task of accompanying their students on a several-year journey, Waldorf grades 1-8 teachers have a role analogous to that of effective parent, guiding the children’s formal academic learning while awakening their moral development and increasing their awareness of their place in the world.